 On March 15, 2024, we entered into a Loan and Security Agreement, by and among the Company, the several banks and other financial institutions or entities party thereto, as lenders (the "Lender"), and Hercules Capital, Inc., as administrative agent and collateral agent, which we amended on April 30, 2024, July 9, 2024, August 13, 2024 and August 29, 2024 (as amended, the "LSA").
-The LSA provides a secured term loan facility of up to \$175.0 million (collectively, the "Term Loans"), consisting of: (a) an initial tranche of term loans in an aggregate amount of \$75.0 million, which was funded at closing (the "Initial Loan"); (b) an additional tranche of term loans in an aggregate amount of \$25.0 million, which will be available, subject to customary terms and conditions, during the period commencing on the date the Company has (x) received at least \$75.0 million in gross cash proceeds from qualified financing transactions by December 20, 2024 and (y) completed patient starts (cell collections) for at least 50 LYFGENIA patients by March 31, 2025 or 70 LYFGENIA patients by June 30, 2025 (the "Tranche 2 Milestone") and ending on the earlier of (i) the date that is 30 days immediately following achievement of the Tranche 2 Milestone and (ii) July 31, 2025; (c) an additional tranche of term loans in an aggregate amount of \$25.0 million, which will be available, subject to customary terms and conditions, during the period commencing on the date the Company has (x) received at least \$100.0 million in gross cash proceeds from qualified financing transactions by December 20, 2024 or at least \$125.0 million by June 30, 2025 and (y) completed 70 drug product deliveries within a given six-month period ending no later than December 31, 2025, at least 40 of which are for LYFGENIA (the "Tranche 3 Milestone") and ending on the earlier of (i) the date that is 30 days immediately following the date the Company achieves the Tranche 3 Milestone and (ii) December 31, 2025; and (d) an additional tranche of term loans of \$50.0 million, available in the sole discretion of the lenders, and subject to customary terms and conditions, until December 15, 2026.
-Although our entry into the LSA and receipt of funds thereunder extends our cash runway, our outstanding indebtedness, including any additional indebtedness beyond our borrowings under the LSA, combined with our other financial obligations and contractual commitments could have significant adverse consequences, including:
+The LSA provides a secured term loan facility of up to \$175.0 million (collectively, the "Term Loans"), consisting of: (a) an initial tranche of term loans in an aggregate amount of \$75.0 million, which was funded at closing (the "Initial Loan"); (b) an additional tranche of term loans in an aggregate amount of \$25.0 million, which will be available, subject to customary terms and conditions, during the period commencing on the date the Company has (x) received at least \$75.0 million in gross cash proceeds from qualified financing transactions by December 20, 2024 and (y) completed patient starts (cell collections) for at least \$0 LYFGENIA patients by March 31, 2025 or 70 LYFGENIA patients by June 30, 2025 (the "Tranche 2 Milestone") and ending on the earlier of (i) the date that is 30 days immediately following achievement of the Tranche 2 Milestone and (ii) July 31, 2025; (c) an additional tranche of term loans in an aggregate amount of \$25.0 million, which will be available, subject to customary terms and conditions, during the period commencing on the date the Company has (x) received at least \$100.0 million in gross cash proceeds from qualified financing transactions by December 20, 2024 or at least \$125.0 million by June 30, 2025 and (y) completed 70 drug product deliveries within a given six-month period ending no later than December 31, 2025, at least 40 of which are for LYFGENIA (the "Tranche 3 Milestone") and ending on the earlier of (i) the date that is 30 days immediately following the date the Company achieves the Tranche 3 Milestone and (ii) December 31, 2025; and (d) an additional tranche of term loans of \$50.0 million, a extends our cash runway, our outstanding indebtedness, including any additional indebtedness beyond our borrowings under the LSA, combined with our other financial obligations and contractual commitments could have significant adverse consequences, including:

-- requiring us to dedicate a portion of our cash resources to the payment of interest and principal, reducing money available to fund working capital, capital expenditures, product candidate development and other general corporate purposes; - increasing our vulnerability to adverse changes in general economic, industry and market conditions; - subjecting us to restrictive covenants that may reduce our ability to take certain corporate actions or obtain further debt or equity financing; - · limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we compete; and - placing us at a competitive disadvantage compared to our competitors that have less debt or better debt servicing options.
+- requiring us to dedicate a portion of our cash resources to the payment of interest and principal, reducing money available to fund working capital, capital expenditures, product candidate development and other general corporate purposes; - increasing our vulnerability to adverse changes in general economic, industry and market conditions; - subjecting us to restrictive covenants that may reduce our ability to take certain corporate actions or obtain further debt or equity financing; - limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we compete; and - placing us at a competitive disadvantage compared to our competitors that have less debt or better debt servicing options.